Rachael Blackmore Profile

 Next up was a pair of wins in the Cheveley Park colours as first Sir Gerhard prevailed for Willy Mullins in a front running Blackmore ride before Allaho screamed home for a 12 length win in the Ryanair Chase after jumping well throughout.

-5/1 seemed generous for Blackmore's next Cheltenham win in the Parnell Properties Mares' Novices' Hurdle.
+Odds of 5/1 seemed generous for Blackmore's next Cheltenham win in the Parnell Properties Mares' Novices' Hurdle.
 She was content to hold up Telmesomethinggirl in the rear of the field before making headway after two out and going on to score by five and a half lengths.